dwcoding101/Angular-Notes/forms/template-forms.md

 ## Checking for Validty

 by adding `required` attribute to the html form input elements it forces the input element to be required by the form.
 If the input is empty then a `ng-invalid` class is added to the element.
-It also can be seen in the element object under valid key vale pair.
+It also can be seen in the element object under the valid key: value pair.